net00-1/SW-DLT/Docs.md

 ## Updating Utilities

 In order to update the utilities used by SW-DLT, you must first use the `deleteAll` toggle inside the shortcuts editor screen.
+Set it to `true` and run the shortcut (& accept the warning).
+Once the process finishes, set the toggle back to `false`.

 This option is used to uninstall all the utilities without having to delete the a-Shell app.
 The next time a download is requested after deletion, the most recent versions of all the utilities will be installed.

 ## Resuming Downloads